Redan2014/altSchool-capstone-project-group25/README.md

-## AltSchool Africa School of Cloud Engineering Capstone Project
+## AltSchool Africa School of Cloud Engineering Capstone Project; Group 25

 Assume a role as part of the DevOps/Cloud/Infra team in a startup and are required to advise on the implementation of the startup's entire infrastructure.
 Things to consider: